Fishing and Hunting License

 How Long is License Good For?

 Licenses are good from the date of purchase through December 31 of the license year.
 The exceptions to this are the resident trapping licenses which are valid through September 30 of the next calendar year and the nonresident fishing licenses which are good for only 1, 3, 7 or 14 days.

 Do I need a King Salmon Stamp?

-King Salmon Stamps are required for anyone who fishes for anadromous king salmon except for residents under the age of 18 and nonresidents under the age of 16 and persons who have these license types: resident blind fishing license, resident low income license, resident senior license, and a resident disabled Veteran's license.
+King Salmon Stamps are required for anyone sport fishing for anadromous king salmon except for residents under the age of 18 and nonresidents under the age of 16 and persons who have these license types: resident blind fishing license, resident low income license, resident senior license, and a resident disabled Veteran's license.

 Do I Need a Big Game Tag?

 Resident Licensee: If you plan to hunt brown/grizzly bears or muskox a big game tag may be required.
 Please see the current hunting regulations for details.